LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/resources/Authentication.md

 * Having pre authentication messaging use cases, for example, assistance with password recovery

-* The ability to use Campaigns for Messaging
+* The ability to use Campaigns

 #### Related Classes, Parameters & APIs